 This work will contribute to understandings of character amongst young people and how interventions may address some of the difficulties some young people face.

-Read Dr. Sandra Cooke's Virtue Insight blog post on 'Polarised debate that pits moral responsibility against social conditions is creating a “damaging impasse”
+Read former colleague Dr. Sandra Cooke's Virtue Insight blog post on 'Polarised debate that pits moral responsibility against social conditions is creating a “damaging impasse”

 The research will involve mixed methods and will be in three parts:

 - A questionnaire completed by young people in different contexts (n=2000) to establish what the differences are, if any, in the perceptions, attitudes and motivations of young people in society;